ZRTalke/zrtalke.github.io/developer/liquibase-deploy-apex-ords/intro/intro.md

 By automating your Oracle Database deployments with SQLcl Liquibase, you are unlocking a new level of control with your database not possible before.
 Create, update, and rollback environments with speed and precision so that you can save time, avoid manual errors, and check tedious tasks off your to do list.

-Building off of the database object automation technology of open-source Liquibase, SQLcl Liquibase injects significant enhancements into this tool such as being able to capture and deploy individual database objects, applications built using Oracle APEX, and Oracle REST APIs.
+Building off of the database object automation technology of open-source Liquibase, SQLcl Liquibase injects significant enhancements into this tool such as being able to capture and deploy: individual database objects, applications built using Oracle APEX, and Oracle REST APIs.

 While the [Take Control of Your Database With Automated Schema Changes](https://apexapps.oracle.com/pls/apex/f?p=133:180:13297437230967::::wid:3692) workshop focuses on giving you a 101 bootcamp of the core SQLcl Liquibase concepts, **Deploy APEX Apps In The Time It Takes To Make Your Morning Coffee** focuses on giving you a bird's eye view of how your different deployment options can come together to create a powerful full stack development project utilizing database objects, data, and REST APIs to power your core application.